tsinghua-cel/bsc-attack-experiment/README.md

 bash -x ./bsc_cluster.sh reset # will reset the cluster and start
 ```

 We recommend running each attack in a clean and isolated environment to ensure independent evaluation.
-We do not recommend run different attacks in parallel under the same environment.
+We do not recommend running different attacks in parallel under the same environment.

-Make ensure you have re-compiled the geth binary for following attacks
+Please recompile the corresponding binary before running the following attacks.

 2. Start attack 2